The complete guide to the best things to do in Vancouver, Canada!

-One of the North Shore mountains that should be at the top of anyone’s things to do in Vancouver list is Grouse Mountain.
+One of Vancouver’s North Shore mountains that should be at the top of anyone’s things to do in Vancouver list is Grouse Mountain.

-With an elevation of over 4,000 ft at its peak, Grouse is the perfect place to hit the slopes during the winter months.
+With an elevation of over 4,000 ft at its peak, Grouse Mountain is the perfect place to hit the slopes during the winter months in British Columbia.

 With 26 runs ranging from beginner to intermediate, there are also a series of snowshoe trails, a skating rink and a gorgeous chalet to warm up and relax in.

-With that being said, it doesn’t mean you need to wait for the snow to get out there.
+With that being said, you don’t need to wait for the snow to get out to Grouse Mountain.